QubesOS/qubes-doc/security/yubi-key.md

 applications (it will deny further authentications if you try).

 Contrary to instruction there, currently there is no binary packages in Qubes repository and you need to compile it yourself.
-This can change in the future.
+This might change in the future.

 Challenge-reponse mode
 ----------------------

 In this mode, your YubiKey will generate response based on secret key, and random challenge (instead of counter).
-This means that it isn't possible to generate response in advance even when someone get access to your YubiKey.
-This makes reasonably safe to use the same YubiKey for other services (also in challenge-response mode).
+This means that it isn't possible to generate response in advance even if someone gets access to your YubiKey.
+This makes it reasonably safe to use the same YubiKey for other services (also in challenge-response mode).

-Same as in OTP case, you will need to setup your YubiKey, choose separate password (other than your login password!) and apply the configuration.
+Same as in OTP case, you will need to set up your YubiKey, choose separate password (other than your login password!) and apply the configuration.

-To use this mode you need:
+To use this mode you need to:

-1. Configure your YubiKey for challenge-reponse HMAC-SHA1 mode, for example [following this tutorial](https://www.yubico.com/products/services-software/personalization-tools/challenge-response/)
+1. Configure your YubiKey for challenge-response HMAC-SHA1 mode, for example [following this tutorial](https://www.yubico.com/products/services-software/personalization-tools/challenge-response/)
 2. Install `ykpers` package in template on which your USB VM is based.